 C. An employee may waive medical coverage to which he/she is otherwise entitled by filing a written waiver with the Business Administrator at the beginning of the school year or at the beginning of his/her employment.
-If an employee waives medical coverage pursuant to this paragraph, he/she shall be entitled to a payment in the amount of $2,500.00 for each contract year.
-If the waiver does not apply to an entire Contract year, the payment of $2,500.00 shall be pro-rated.
-This money will be paid to the employee as a choice of Section 125 or to be included in the paycheck as provided in paragraph B above, as the employee chooses in writing, and shall be in addition to any other contribution made by the Board of Education to the employee’s Section 125 account.
+If an employee waives medical coverage pursuant to this Paragraph, he/she shall be entitled to a payment in the amount of $1,100.00 for each contract year.
+If the waiver does not apply to an entire Contract year, the payment of $1,100.00 shall be pro-rated.
+This money will be paid to the employee as provided in paragraph B above and shall be in addition to any other contribution made by the Board of Education to the employee’s Section 125 account.

-- The dental plan shall be chosen by the Association.
-The effective date of the dental insurance plan will be from September 1 to August 31.
+1. The dental plan shall be chosen by the Association.
+For the 2004-2005 school year, dental insurance pursuant to this subparagraph will be provided by Jefferson Pilot financial.
+The effective dates for this insurance will be December 1, 2004 through August 31, 2005.
+In subsequent years, the effective date of the dental insurance plan will be from September 1 to August 31.

-- If an employee desires to enroll in the Jefferson Pilot Financial program for the 2004-2005 school year, the employee must execute all enrollment documents for the 2004-2005 school year, the employee must execute all enrollment documents not later than October 29, 2004.
-If the Association changes the insurance carrier in subsequent years of this agreement, the Association shall provide notice of the change to the Business Administrator of the school district no later than June 1, immediately preceding the effective date of change.
+3. If an employee desires to enroll in the Jefferson Pilot Financial program for the 2004-2005 school year, the employee must execute all enrollment documents not later than October 29, 2004.
+If the Association changes the insurance carrier in subsequent years of this agreement, the Association shall provide notice of the change to the Business Administrator of the school district not later than June 1, immediately preceding the effective date of the change.
 Any employee who desires coverage under the new insurance carrier must execute all enrollment documents not later than the last day of the school year preceding the new commencement date.
-Any person first employed by the District after the deadlines stated subparagraph shall be required to satisfy the waiting period specified by the insurance carrier chosen by the Association.
+Any person first employed by the District after the deadlines stated in this subparagraph shall be required to satisfy the waiting period specified by the insurance carrier chosen by the Association.

-- The association reserves the right to change the dental insurance carrier if there is a change in the underwriting information or district census.
+5. The Association reserves the right to change the dental insurance carrier if there is a change in the underwriting information or district census.
 The Board shall be notified, in writing, not later than June 1 of any change in carrier approved by the Association.
 The Board shall not be required to pay any portion of the cost of dental insurance for association employees.

 A. 1.
 The Board agrees to deduct from the salaries of its employees